kragen/derctuo/6-trit-variac.md

     ' '.join('%.3f' % float(f) for f in rs)

-This randomly generated configuration is maybe not a super great design but it's in some sense reasonable.
+This randomly generated configuration is maybe not a super great design but it’s in some sense reasonable.
 Half the values are below 12 volts, there are 256 distinct values, the values are mostly only a couple percent apart in the middle of the range, and the range covers over three orders of magnitude.
 Over most of the range the design has